Send Me More Info

 The apartment mix is broad, which is useful because it lets you match the property to the way you actually use the mountains.
 You’ll see everything from well-planned one-bedroom apartments through to larger two-, three- and four-bedroom homes, including layouts with an additional cabin/bunk room (often ideal for kids, guests, or rental flexibility).
 There are also duplex apartments, which tend to feel more like a chalet-style home in the way they separate living space and bedrooms across two levels—especially appealing for family use and peak-season weeks.

 Lifestyle-wise, the on-site wellness element is a real value-add rather than a gimmick.
 Coming back to an indoor pool and sauna after skiing isn’t just a nice detail; it’s one of those features that keeps a property competitive for rentals year after year, while making owner stays feel effortless.
 It’s the difference between “a place to sleep” and “a place you actually look forward to returning to at 4 pm”.
+Parking use will be available to the owners in the underground parking below the development (managed by the town hall).

 Structurally, this is where the project starts to behave like a new build from a buyer’s perspective.
 Because it’s a full renovation sold as a programme with an organised rental framework, it is positioned to offer two of the big advantages typically linked to new build in the French Alps: reduced notary fees (vs. a classic resale) and the possibility of a VAT reclaim—provided the purchase is aligned with the correct serviced-rental setup and required services.
 The right paperwork and operating model matter here, but when it fits, it’s a very clean way to buy in a prime resort location with a more optimised cost structure.